sachin-pikle/fn-oracledb-java-workshop/README.md

 Use employee email to specify which employee record you want to delete

-`echo -n 'a@b.com' | fn call fn-oradb-java-app /delete` and you should see `Deleted employee a@b.com` message
+`echo -n 'a@b.com' | fn invoke fn-oradb-java-app fn-oradb-app-delete-func` and you should see `Deleted employee a@b.com` message

-Check to make sure - `echo -n 'a@b.com' | fn call fn-oradb-java-app /read`
+Check to make sure - `echo -n 'a@b.com' | fn invoke fn-oradb-java-app fn-oradb-app-read-func`